Schoolyard Quilt by Laura Nehring. Photo from PieceWork Sep/Oct 2005 p. 49.

 The quilt features a schoolhouse, boy’s and girl’s outhouses, the American flag, water well, and playground.
 Children based on Sun Bonnet Sue and Overall Sam are playing Ring Around the Rosie, one of the games Laura remembers playing at recess.
 All elements are two dimensional using a combination of side and top views depending on which best depicts each element.
 Relative size of objects is sacrificed to other design considerations: children, the main focus, are as large as the baseball diamond.
 The scene is a riot of color and pattern with no particular color scheme being used, as would be expected in a classroom full of lively children.

 The top is unusual in that it employs crochet and embroidery in addition to fabric appliqué in its creation.
 The green background and fabric appliqués are made with cotton/poly fabric.
 The green fabric was purchased specifically for this quilt but all of the fabric for the appliqués came from scraps saved for Laura by family and friends.
+Aside from quilting, other hobbies such as playing games like 카지노 사이트 would give a fantastic time.

 Three different methods were used to finish and attach the appliqués.
 Some of the pieces such as the buildings and the fence were attached using the traditional appliqué technique of turning under a narrow hem and blind stitching the appliqué into place.
 But the Sun Bonnet Sues and Overall Sams were finished using two other techniques.
 The pieces for the Sun Bonnet Sues each had a narrow hem turned under and pressed.
 Then Laura finished each piece with a blanket stitch that held the hem in place.
 Finally, she blind stitched the pieces into place behind the blanket stitches.
 For the Overall Sams, Laura finished each piece with a crocheted edge.
 This is an unusual technique in quilting, Laura though it might be unique as she developed it on her own, and one of her favorites so I will explain it more fully.